-Innovate 4.0 welcomes proposals for any and all ideas related to innovation in undergraduate education.
-These ideas could come from any level of faculty or staff, but must be endorsed and approved by the head of the appropriate school/department.
+Innovate 5.0 welcomes proposals for any and all ideas related to innovation in undergraduate education.
+These ideas must be endorsed and approved by the head of the appropriate school/department/unit.
 Examples include new/revised majors, minors, certificates, or courses, inventive learning communities, partnership with Cornerstone, Degree in 3, and/or Degree+, or any other idea related to the enrichment of undergraduate education in the humanities, social sciences, or the arts.

 The focus must be undergraduate education and the goals must be to serve existing students better and/or to attract new students to the college.
 Proposals will be evaluated on their potential to serve current students or attract new students, from within and outside of Purdue University and the College of Liberal Arts.